chocodelate/game-programming-patterns-fr/book/architecture-performance-and-games.markdown

 introduce abstractions at those points.
 Likewise, you have to determine where extensibility should be engineered in so future changes are easier to make.[oe]

-Vous devez penser à quelles parties du programme devraient être découplées et introduire des abstractions à ces endroits là.
+Vous devez penser à quelles parties du programme devraient être découplées et introduire des abstractions à ces endroits-là.
 Egalement, vous devez déterminer où l'extensibilité devrait être présente pour que dans le futur les changements soient plus faciles à effectuer.

 [ob]People get really excited about this.
 They envision future developers (or just their future self) stepping into the codebase and finding it open-ended,